 Supply Chain Management (SCM)

 This is a functional area that involves suppliers, production/manufacturing, and logistics.
 Supply Chain Management is a functional area that deals with the suppliers a company purchase from, the actual making of the goods, that is the production of the products that the company produces, the transportation of deliveries to customers or receive materials from suppliers.
 A lot of business functions are carried out here.
-Business functions such as material planning, scheduling production, and more are done here.
+Business functions such as material planning (or material requirement planning(MRP) which is a system used to plan and assess the needed inventory and other resources for the manufacturing of products), scheduling production, and more are done here.

 Like Accounting and Finance functional area, Supply Chain Management works with all the other functional areas to fulfill so many of their duties.
 For instance, when purchasing raw materials, they need Marketing and Sales input of sales forecast to be able to purchase the right amount of material needed.
 Likewise, they need to coordinate with Accounting and Finance for budgeting and account payable information that A/F needs.
 Therefore, having an integrated system that shares data in a real-time and up-to-date manner is of utmost importance.